tmtsoftware/esw/docs/src/main/scripts/dsl/services/sequencer-command-service.md

 The `query` DSL method allows checking on the state of the `Sequence`. `query` returns the current response immediately, which could be either a final response (eg. `Completed`) or the `Started` response.
 The `runId` of the submitted `Sequence` can be obtained from the `SubmitResponse` returned by `submit`.
-`query` is useful in the case where polling of the command is needed or the script needs to take other actions and periodically check for the completion of the `Sequence`.
+`query` is useful in the case where polling of the command is needed, or the script needs to take other actions and periodically check for the completion of the `Sequence`.

 Note that if the `runId` is not present in the Sequencer or has been removed from the CRM, the response returned